Helping our customers win by doing what others can't or won't

 “We’ve seen a significant drop in the number of callbacks due to product damage in shipping,” said Mike McCabe, director of production control at Trac-Rite Door.
 “Even our installers are saying they’re very impressed with the good condition of the doors.”

 The shift to Recycled Fiber roll cradles has also streamlined the palletizing process.
 Operators save time building pallets by placing roll cradles, rather than micro-foam and wood slats.
-And because they are 100 percent recyclable, the cradles help reduce the amount of construction-related material going to landfills.
+And because they are 100 percent recyclable packaging, the cradles help reduce the amount of construction-related material going to landfills.

 “Being able to bring our doors to market without having to incur damage-related callbacks truly gives us a competitive advantage,” explained McCabe.
 “But it’s just as important to protect the faith our customers have in each of our doors.
 Rollguard’s roll cradles give us that edge.